One-Nexus/Synergy/README.md

 #### Bool Options

 If your option is a bool, you can use the `option()` mixin.
-The styles added within this mixin will automatically be applied to the component if the option is set to **true**.
+The styles added within this mixin will automatically be applied to the module if the option is set to **true**.

 ```scss
 @mixin header($custom: ()) {